-20. COMMITMENTS AND CONTINGENT LIABILITIES
+19. COMMITMENTS AND CONTINGENT LIABILITIES

-The Sub-Fund has no commitments and contingent liabilities as at 31 December 2022 and 31 December 2021.
+The Sub-Fund has no commitments and contingent liabilities as at 31 December 2023 and 31 December 2022.

-21. SUBSEQUENT EVENTS
+20. SUBSEQUENT EVENTS

-There were no significant events occurred since the end of the reporting year which would impact on the financial position of the Sub-Fund disclosed in the statement of financial position as at 31 December 2022.
+On 28 February 2024, The Sub-Fund fully disposed financial assets at fair value through profit or loss.
+The redeemable participating shares amounting to RMB 26,355,912 were distributed to shareholders on 26 March 2024.
+There were no other significant events occurred since the end of the reporting year which would impact on the financial position of the Sub-Fund disclosed in the statement of financial position as at 31 December 2023.

-22. APPROVAL OF THE FINANCIAL STATEMENTS
+21. APPROVAL OF THE FINANCIAL STATEMENTS

-The financial statements were approved by the Trustee and the Manager on 18 April 2023.
+The financial statements were approved by the Trustee and the Manager on 19 April 2024.